 A short dry season, but enough rain the rest of the year to keep the ground wet.
 It shows up as a thin band on the windward slopes, between the rainforest and the drier country below.
 Color on the map

-Where to find it on Maui: the upper windward slopes above Haʻikū and the wetter stretches of the Hāna Highway.
+Where to find it on Maui: the upper windward slopes above Haʻikū and the wetter stretches of the Hāna Highway, where most of Maui’s roadside waterfalls pour off the slopes.

 Dry